Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Proposed Approach

 The first step of Spike2Vec is to compute all $k$-mers for the spike sequences.
-The main idea behind using k-mers is to allow some order information of the sequence to be preserved.
-The total number of $k$-mers, which we can be generated from a spike sequence of length $N$ is:

-In our data, the value for $N$ is $1274$.
-In Equation~\eqref{eq_k_mers_length}, $k$ is a user-defined parameter for the size of each mer.
+The main idea behind using $k$-mers is to allow some ordering information of the sequence to be preserved.
+The total number of $k$-mers, which we can be generated from a spike sequence of length $N$ is $N - k + 1$, where $N = 1274$ and $k$ is a user-defined parameter for the size of each mer.
 See Figure~\ref{fig_k_mer_demo} for an example.
 In our experiments we use $k = 3$; this was decided using a standard validation set approach~\cite{validationSetApproach}.